 TMDSAS applicants are required to input their employment experiences and activities.
 Multiple categories exist for these:

-After selecting the category that best describes your experiences, the character count (including spaces) for each entry description is limited to 300 characters.
-It can be challenging to decide which category to enter your experiences under.
+After selecting the category that best describes your experiences, each entry is limited to 300 characters (including spaces).

 Specifically regarding healthcare and employment activities, the handbook continues that they “may be listed in both categories if the experience was a paid position; otherwise, do not list experiences in more than one section below.”